 Over 70 million people in our nation suffer from sleep disorders.
 Most people don’t realize that sleep deprivation can both be a symptom of mental illness and a cause.
-Recent research studies suggest that people who suffer from primary insomnia are also at risk of development of a Substance Abuse Disorder, Major Depression, and Anxiety.
+Recent research studies suggest that people who suffer from primary insomnia are also at risk of development of a mental illness.
 In addition, insomnia has also been linked with relapse of a past mental illness.
 An article by Harvard Health Publications from 2009 states, “Chronic sleep problems affect 50% to 80% of patients in a typical psychiatric practice, compared with 10% to 18% of adults in the general U.S. population.
 Sleep problems are particularly common in patients with anxiety, depression, bipolar disorder, and attention deficit hyperactivity disorder (ADHD).”

 Insomnia is defined as the inability to fall asleep or stay asleep.
 It is the most common sleep complaint of Americans.
 Insomnia is considered acute if it lasts less than one to several days and chronic if it lasts one month or longer.
 The National Sleep Foundation states that the optimum amount of sleep, regardless of age, should be approximately seven to nine hours per night.
 There are two main stages of sleep per night.
 Both REM and “quiet sleep” (which progresses through 4 stages of progressively deeper sleep) are imperative to restoration of the body and mind.
 The good news is that Insomnia is treatable.

 The National Sleep Foundation lists the following as good sleep hygiene practices:

 • Establish consistent sleep and wake schedules, even on weekends.